 While it may seem convincing that people will shun buying cars and prefer autonomous cabs or subscription cars because of numerous advantages like no maintenance, lesser risk of accidents and easy on the budget.
 But the real picture is not this simplistic and linear.

 Despite data from market research firms that show a decrease in the sale of mid-segment cars in the USA by 2030, the picture is not gloomy.
 And it would be premature to pen obituaries of private automobiles without factoring in the resilience of the industry, its adaptability, its openness to transformations, and the ingrained social and behavioral tendency of consumers.

 The automotive industry of the future wouldn’t just be a tweaking of the existing segment but a complete overhaul, with the incorporation of robotics and AI.
 And this will increase the number of private car owners, even as self-driving cabs would ferry commuters in urban areas.

 Lure of private self-driving cars

-What would keep the luster of private self-driving cars intact — and indeed enhance it – would be the fact that the progression and mainstreaming of a technology is accompanied by cost-reduction.
+What would keep the luster of private self-driving cars intact – and indeed enhance it – would be the fact that the progression and mainstreaming of technology is invariably accompanied by cost-reduction.